What is Stormwater Pollution?

 Lawn & Yard Care

 Your yard may not be as “green” as you think.
 Excess fertilizer and pesticides can wash off your lawn when it rains and pollute nearby rivers and streams.
-Yard waste such as leaves and grass clippings can clog storm drains and harm water quality.
+Yard waste such as leaves, and grass clippings can clog storm drains and harm water quality.
+It’s especially important not to rake or blow grass clippings, leaves, or any yard debris into the street as these can be easily washed into catch basins during storms.

 How you care for your lawn and yard can have a great impact on the water quality of our local rivers, lakes and streams.
-Be the solution to water pollution by following these tips:
+Be the solution to water pollution by following these tips and make sure anyone who helps you with yard maintenance follows them too.

 General tips: